 He shone forth from Mount Paran,

-And He came from among ten thousand holy ones;
+And He came from the midst of ten thousand holy ones;

-At His right hand was a flaming fire, a law, for them.
+At His right hand there was flashing lightning for them.

 When the heads of the people were gathered,